vite-pwa/docs/frameworks/sveltekit.md

 ## Generate Custom Service Worker

-From version `0.2.0`, `SvelteKitPWA` plugin will delegate your custom service worker build to `SvelteKit`, and so, you can use `service-worker` as the name of your service worker file (VanillaJS or TypeScript).
+From version `0.2.0`, `SvelteKitPWA` plugin will delegate your custom service worker build to `SvelteKit`, and so, you can use `src/service-worker.js`: in that case, you don't need to configure the `filename` in pwa plugin options.

 You will need to exclude the service worker registration from the `SvelteKit` configuration if you're using any virtual module:
 ```js
 // svelte.config.js